-Philosophy and Ethics deals very much with people and ideas and this helps where relationships are concerned throughout all aspects of life, e.g. school, home, work.
-The subject is particularly useful for careers involving working with people, not least medicine, teaching, social work and the emergency services.
+Philosophy and Ethics deals very much with people and ideas and this helps in all aspects of life, e.g. school, home, work.
+The subject is particularly useful for careers involving working with people, not least medicine, teaching, social work, law, and the emergency services.
 It can also open up areas of art, music, literature, film and drama which cannot be fully appreciated without an understanding of religion.